34-Year-Old Center – Chicago Blackhawks

 Brad Richards Contract Information:

-Agreed to a nine-year, $60 million contract with the Rangers in July of 2011.
+Signed a one-year, $2 million contract with the Blackhawks in July 2014.

 To instantly reveal our fantasy analysis of every player – including Brad Richards – simply subscribe now.

 |2014-15 Proj||34||NHL||CHI||82||Subscribe now to see our 2014-15 projections for Brad Richards|

 Age is determined on October 1st of each season.No Yes

 |Nov 23||at VAN||0||0||0||-1||0||0||0||0||1||0.0||0||0||18:39||2:46|

 |Nov 20||at CGY||0||1||1||1||0||0||0||0||0||0.0||0||1||13:25||1:30|

 |Nov 14||at DET||0||0||0||0||0||0||0||0||3||0.0||0||0||13:03||0:39|